seebs/libbaggotry/ReadMe.txt

 creates a filter which includes everything that doesn't have a stack count of 15 or more.

+You can also use
+	[+!]function:code
+which will create a function with the body:
+	local item, slot = ...; code
+and execute that.
+You are responsible for returning a value from this function; if you don't, it'll be always false.

 If cleanup is specified and truthy, strings in leftover_args which were not complete specifications will be converted; e.g, 'foo' becomes 'name:match:foo', and if no inventory types were specified, the bank